 Tip: Pay particular attention to the pump power indicated in the supplier’s data sheets, usually given as feed flow in liters/minute.

 Ideally every day.
 After fresh water flushing, the system may be unused up to 7 days.
-After that, it has to be rinsed with fresh water again for the next 7 days.
-The time required for fresh water flushing is approx. 1-2 minutes and about 7 litres of water are needed per membrane.
-If the system will not be used for longer than 7 days, it has to be preserved with a biocide.
+A fresh water rinse can be repeated as desired approx. every 7 days.
+Flushing takes place (with Aquatec systems) via the fresh water pump on board and requires approx. 10 liters of water per membrane.
+If the system will not be used for longer than 7 days without flushing, it has to be preserved with a biocide.
 The required time is about 10 minutes.
-After that, the plant can be left unused up to 12 months.
+After that, the plant can be left unused up to 6 months.
 If there is the risk of frost, the pressure pipe with the internal membrane has to be dismounted and stored frost-proof.
-Required time for this approx. 5 minutes.
+Required time for this approx. 10 minutes.
 Alternatively for frost protection, glycol in food quality can be added to the biocide at preservation.

 Seawater gets filthy quickly due to the organisms it contains, especially if the surrounding temperatures are high.
 As a result, a layer occurs on the surface of the membrane, which hardens and interlocks the membrane.
 It is only possible to remove this organic fouling with chemical detergents.
 In case the system is used daily, it is no problem if it is not rinsed occasionally.
 But generally, the plant should be rinsed with chlorine-free fresh water after each operation.
 The fresh water intake should be carried out through a coarse filter.
 The coarse filter prevents the infiltration of suspended matters and chlorine that possibly entered the tank at the last landside water intake.
 Even small quantities of chlorine result in a total loss of the membrane.

-A membrane that is technically in good condition produces drinking water of best quality and taste.
+A sea water membrane that is technically in good condition produces drinking water of best quality and taste.
 This has been confirmed by countless users and by our own long experience.

 One advantage of untreated osmosis water so that it is calcium-free which, among other things, reduces the consumption of detergents and soap.